 I’m a conservation biologist who focuses predominantly on amphibians and reptiles.
 My work is centered on understanding whether wild animals can or cannot live in our cities and suburbs and how we can create and manage urban habitat and populations for more biodiverse urban areas.
 My research ranges from understanding how females and males are differently affected by urbanization to understanding how the stress of urban living causes animals to evolve.
 Check out my research, community engagement, and media highlights.
 Find me on Twitter or send me an email to learn more!

-*NEWS* Read this reanalysis and comment in Science by my colleagues and myself.
+*20 March, 2020* Read this reanalysis and comment in Science by my colleagues and myself.
 We show that a study in 2019 by Scheele et al. cannot be reproduced due to a large dearth of data.
 The Scheele et al. study claimed >500 amphibian species declined (with 90 going extinct) due to the amphibian chytrid fungus.
 Our reanalysis shows the paper by Scheele et al. is harmful to conservation and our fundamental understanding of amphibian disease.
 Also see this Dynamic Ecology post inspired by our Comment and which highlights the harm done to science and conservation when rebuttals do not address the critiques of original studies.